magomimmo/modern-cljs/doc/second-edition/tutorial-21.md

 clojurian and current maintainer of the ClojureScript compiler.

-Thats said, this is a series of tutorials for serious CLJS beginners and I can't avoid to afford the `core.async` topic as well.
+Thats said, this is a series of tutorials for serious CLJS beginners and I can't avoid to afford the `core.async` topic as well, because of the event-based nature of the browser itself.

 ## Nothing new under the sun